meson800/simpit-controller/Doc/Simpit-Controller/SerialInput.md

 ******************************************

-**format_string**:String defining a [scanf format string](http://www.cplusplus.com/reference/cstdio/scanf/) which tells SerialInput how to interpret messages over the serial port.
+**format_string**: String defining a [scanf format string](http://www.cplusplus.com/reference/cstdio/scanf/) which tells SerialInput how to interpret messages over the serial port.

-SerialInput expects a format string including two integer (%i) values.
-The first is event id, the second is the state.
+SerialInput expects a format string which includes two integer (%i) values.
+The first is event ID, the second is the state.
 Avoid whitespace in format string.

 Examples:
 ```
 format_string = .%i,%i/
 ```
-The above interprets the following serial port messages
+The above interprets the following serial port messages:
 ```
 .10,1/.15,0/.12,2/.25,0/
 ```
-As four events, the first with an ID of 10 and a state of 1, the second with an ID of 15 and a state of 0, the third with an ID of 12 and a state of 2, and the forth with an ID of 25 and a state of 0.
+as four events(the first with an ID of 10 and a state of 1, the second with an ID of 15 and a state of 0, the third with an ID of 12 and a state of 2, and the forth with an ID of 25 and a state of 0).

 ```